The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Beneficiaries

-Figure 5NU: Percentage of cases of disability-related incidental allowance under Income Assistance by household in Nunavut, 2020-21 to 2022-23
+Figure 5NU: Cases of disability-related incidental allowance under Income Assistance by household in Nunavut, 2020-21 to 2023-24

 Employment income